-You should always tell us your new lower income, to help make sure you get what you're entitled to.
+You should always tell the Tax Credit Office your new lower income, to help make sure you get what you're entitled to.

-However, when your income goes down by £2,500 or less, it will not affect your payments until the following year - if all of your other circumstances stay the same.
-But we will use your new income figure to work out what to pay you for the following year.
+However when your income goes down by £2,500 or less, it will not affect your payments until the following year - if all your other circumstances stay the same.
+But the Tax Credit Office will use your new income figure to work out what to pay you for the following year.

-If your income goes down by more than $\pounds 2,500$ , we will rework your tax credits but will ignore the first $\pounds 2,500$ of the reduction.
+If your income goes down by more than £2,500, the Tax Credit Office will rework your tax credits but will ignore the first £2,500 of the reduction.

 If you tell us your income for this tax year is going to be lower, we can use an estimate of what your income for this year will be.
-If we use this lower figure it's important you tell us straightaway if your income is going to be higher than you estimated, as this is likely to cause an overpayment.
+If we use this lower figure it's important you tell us straight away if your income is going to be higher than you estimated, as this is likely to cause an overpayment.

 It is also important for you to tell us if your income for this tax year is going to be higher than it was in the last tax year.
-This may not make any difference to the money that you get this tax year, because we will ignore the first £5,000 of any increase.
-But if you don't tell us straightaway when you know your income will be higher, you may be paid too much when we work out what to pay you in the next tax year.
+This may not make any difference to the money that you get this tax year, because we will ignore the first £10,000 of any increase.
+But if you don't tell us straight away when you know your income will be higher, you may be paid too much when we work out what to pay you the next tax year.

-What happens at the end of the tax year
+What happens at the end of the tax year?